mouseless/baked/docs/architecture/application.md

     .Run();
 ```

 Application runs in phases provided by its layers.
-For example an `HttpLayer`
+For example
-uses ASP.NET Core application typically runs in three phases;
+`HttpServerLayer` uses ASP.NET Core to build a web application which typically
+runs in three phases;

 ```mermaid
 flowchart TB